Skip to main content

 • Materials characterization methods will include SEM, XPS, XRD, TGA, BET, and UV-Vis spectroscopy.

-• The student will be responsible for electrochemical testing and evaluation of the materials.
+• In addition, the student will be responsible for electrochemical testing and evaluation of the materials.

 Student qualifications required: